jordi1988/Appi/README.md

 Because your information sources will be different from mine, go start building your first plugin and get started using your command line or try combining it with `PowerToys Run`.

 ## Installation
-- Install via NuGet: `dotnet install -g tool Appi`
+- Install via [NuGet](https://www.nuget.org/packages/Appi): `dotnet tool install --global Appi`
+- Build from your own

 ## Infrastructure
 Some infrastructure classes are already provided.
 You can build up from given classes like: